What is Enduro 2?

 Before the first day of racing in each round, they are only allowed to walk, but never ride, the special tests.
 In average, each rider will walk each special test 3 to 4 times during the days leading up to a race.
 Experience plays a key role in enduro racing.
 Usually Pro riders need to have previously completed a multi-year “apprentice” in enduro racing before they can gain consistency and be on the hunt for a title.

 An enduro motorcycle should be registered as street-legal, in order to compete.
 Riders have to take care of their own motorcycles during a race and need to be able to fix minor damages.
 At the end of each day they have to change tyres and perform a series of basic maintenance tasks in a restricted time limit.

 While the EWC is being held throughout the year and each rider solely represents himself and his team, the “Olympic Games” of enduro take place once a year and are known as the International Six Days Enduro (ISDE).
 The ISDE is the oldest off-road racing event in the calendar of the Fédération Internationale de Motocyclisme (FIM), the governing body of the sport.
 The ISDE has been held since 1913, bringing together riders who represent their national teams.

-There are six riders in the World Trophy team, four riders in the Junior Trophy team and three riders in the Women’s Trophy team.
+There are four riders in the World Trophy team, three riders in the Junior Trophy team and three riders in the Women’s Trophy team.
 The race runs over a period of six days.
-In 2014, the 88th edition of the ISDE took place in San Juan, Argentina.
 While there is an average of 80 participants in each EWC race, the ISDE usually sees more than 400 riders at the starting line.
 The 2013 ISDE held in Sardinia had a record pre-entry of 820 riders!
-The 2016 FIM ISDE will take place in Navarra, Spain on October 11 to 16.
+The 2017 FIM ISDE will take place in Brive, France from 28 August to 2 September.